bpython/bpython/doc/sphinx/source/contributing.rst

     # necessary every time you work on bpython
     $ source bpython-dev/bin/activate

-Fork bpython in the GitHub web interface, then clone the repo:
+Fork bpython in the GitHub web interface.
+Be sure to include the tags in your fork by un-selecting the option to copy only the main branch.

+Then, clone the forked repo:

 .. code-block:: bash